 It's true!
 We're much more than a court and place to find support services; we're also an art gallery.

-Artists come from all walks of life, and participating is great way for people who love creating and professional artists to share the limelight.
+Artists come from all walks of life, and participating is great way for people who love creating for fun and professional artists to share the limelight.

-Dust off your smock, take out your camera, or grab your glue gun and help give all our clients a place that is welcoming, peaceful and inclusive.
+Dust off your smock, take out your camera, grab your glue gun and help create a place that is welcoming, peaceful and inclusive.

 Drop in any time from Monday to Friday to get a feel for the art and our spaces, and check out the contact details below to join.